wikinderbear/wikinder-rebase-2025-12-10/yuuki.md

 ## Early life

 Yuuki was born at Iwate Prefectural Fukuoka Hospital in Ninohe, Iwate, and grew up in Esashi, Iwate.
-His mother, Yūko Konno (née Jūmonji), was a nurse, and his father, Kōji Konno, was a medical assistant and later a labor activist.
+His mother, Yūko Konno (née Jūmonji), was a nurse, and his father, Kōji Konno, was a medical assistant and later a labor activist.[^2]

 ## Notes

 [^1]: Yuuki goes by his first name.

+[^2]: His father served as president of the Japanese Communist Party-affiliated Iwate Federation of Trade Unions.